 Like many of its competitors, the Apple Watch has an auto-pause option, which I often use in start-and-stop workouts.
 I also found in side-by-side comparisons (one watch on each wrist), that auto-pause on the Watch reacts faster than on Garmin models.

 Conveniently, the Apple Watch can export workouts to MyFitnessPal so you get credit for your calorie burn there.
 Of note, the Watch has all of the health features that the previous generation, including a built-in ECG test for cardiac arrhythmias, along with fall detection, a blood oxygen test, respiratory tracking, emergency calls and menstrual tracking.
 Also like previous models, there’s a built-in compass and international emergency calling.

 Unfortunately, the stats themselves are fairly limited, without much room for customization.
 There's no mode for interval workouts, either by time or distance.
 There's also not much of an attempt to quantify your level of fitness, your progress or the strenuousness of your workouts or training load.
 None of this should be a dealbreaker for more casual runners.

-For more detailed tracking, your best bet is to experiment with third-party running apps for the iPhone, like Strava, RunKeeper, MapMyRun, Nike Run Club and others.
+For more detailed tracking, your best bet is to look outside of the Apple ecosystem and experiment with third-party running apps for the iPhone, like Strava, RunKeeper, MapMyRun, Nike Run Club and others.
 It's through trial and error that I finally found an app with Watch support and timed intervals.
 But at the end of the day, it's easier to wear a purpose-built running watch when I'm running outdoors, sync my data to Apple Health, get my exercise and standing-time credit, and then put the Apple Watch back on the first chance I get.
 But if you can only afford one smartwatch for training and life, there's a strong case for choosing this one.

 Pros: Accurate distance tracking; long battery life; advanced fitness and training feedback; stores up to 500 songs; works with Garmin Pay.